jjWorawich/YouTube_Project/README.md

 # YouTube_Project
 My data portfolio for the data analyst role

-Hello, I am building the project using R programming.
+Hello, I am built the project using R programming.

 The topic of the project is Explore Trending YouTube 2020–2023.
 I have three main files: YouTube.r, Final.pdf, and US_category_id.json